-Designed response to topography Light's 1837 Adelaide Plan was a designed response to topography.
-Light's 1837 "Plan of the City of Adelaide in South Australia" (Printed for the Second Report on Colonization of South Integrity Medium - legibility topography.
-Light's 1837 "Plan of the City of Adelaide in South Australia" (Printed for the Second Report on Colonization of South Australia" (Printed for the Second Report on Colonization of South affected by Australia) clearly illustrates the topography of the land including infrastructure shaded areas for land gradient, river and trees. and Adelaide was laid out on the Para Plateau and responded to the development in the zone Karrawirra Parri/River Torrens escarpment.
-It was located on top between North of the Para Plateau to prevent the city from being flooded by the Terrace and the River.
-Light commenced his cadastral survey with the first peg at Karrawirra Parri/ the north west corner of South Adelaide.
-It marked the corner of River Torrens.
-Town Acre 1.
+Attribute Comment Integrity Condition Attribute Designed response to topography Light's 1837 Adelaide Plan was a designed response to topography.
+Light's 1837 "Plan of the City of Adelaide in South Australia" (Printed for the Second Report on Colonization of South Australia) clearly illustrates the topography of the land including shaded areas for land gradient, river and trees.
+Adelaide was laid out on the Para Plateau and responded to the Karrawirra Parri/River Torrens escarpment.
+It was located on top of the Para Plateau to prevent the city from being flooded by the River.
+Light commenced his cadastral survey with the first peg at the north west corner of South Adelaide.
+It marked the corner of Town Acre 1.
 He determined that the terraces would be 150 feet.
 Therefore, this point was set back 150 feet from the Para Plateau escarpment, a designed response to the topography.
 This point marked the intersection of North Terrace and West Terrace.
 South Adelaide was designed in relation to the escarpment line of the South side of the River.
 The Northern edge of South Adelaide was also set back 150 feet from the River escarpment.
-The staggered form of East Terrace also responded to the topography staggered form of East Terrace also responded to the topography specifically the flood plain of First Creek. specifically are need primited and seed of Light's design of North Adelaide also responded to the topography of the Para Plateau and Karrawirra Parri/River Torrens escarpment with each block orientated to suit.
+The staggered form of East Terrace also responded to the topography specifically the flood plain of First Creek.
+376 Light's design of North Adelaide also responded to the topography Integrity Medium - legibility affected by infrastructure and development in the zone between North Terrace and the Karrawirra Parri/ River Torrens.
+Condition of the Para Plateau and Karrawirra Parri/River Torrens escarpment with each block orientated to suit.
 North Adelaide was located on rising ground and orientated towards the Karrawirra Parri/River Torrens.
 It was designed to suit the escarpment line of the North side of the River.
-377 Allowance for civic, Light's 1837 Adelaide Plan illustrates government buildings within Medium n/a public, cultural, the Park Lands such as: Government House, Barracks, Hospital, - most Colonial .,, institutional buildings Cemetery, School, Market, and Store House.
-It demonstrates era buildings do and domains in the Light's intent that the Park Lands would be used for these types not have Park Park Lands of buildings but also that the majority of the Park Lands would be green space.
-Land setting green space.
-Publicly accessible Light's 1837 Adelaide Plan denoted the Park Lands as green Medium Good diverse landscaped open space and space.
+377 Allowance for civic, public, cultural, institutional buildings and domains in the Park Lands Light's 1837 Adelaide Plan illustrates government buildings within the Park Lands such as: Government House, Barracks, Hospital, Cemetery, School, Market, and Store House.
+It demonstrates Light's intent that the Park Lands would be used for these types of buildings but also that the majority of the Park Lands would be green space.
+Medium - most Colonial era buildings do not have Park Land setting n/a Publicly accessible diverse landscaped open space and connectedness to the city Light's 1837 Adelaide Plan denoted the Park Lands as green space.
 However, with a lack of instructions on their proposed use, it took time to define and shape their use.
-In addition, the - connected -ness of the landscape generally connectedness to the ownership of the Park Lands was initially uncertain, but in 1839, city and Park good quality, city Governor Gawler bought the Park Lands for the people.
-The Park Lands affected in good Lands as publicly accessible diverse landscaped open space is by transport condition highly valued and strongly defended by the community when infrastructure and well perceived to be under threat. development maintained.
+In addition, the ownership of the Park Lands was initially uncertain, but in 1839, Governor Gawler bought the Park Lands for the people.
+The Park Lands as publicly accessible diverse landscaped open space is highly valued and strongly defended by the community when perceived to be under threat.
+Medium - connected -ness of the city and Park Lands affected by transport infrastructure development Good - landscape generally good quality, in good condition and well maintained.
 Today, the Adelaide Park Lands and Squares are characterised by publicly accessible diverse landscaped open space and a connectedness to the city.
 It includes plantings, gardens, designed areas, and open bushland.
-In particular: vegetation such as trees, shrubs, climbers, ground covers, and lawns including both native and exotic species landscape elements such as rocks, gravel, water features, rivers, lakes, sculptures, monuments, memorials pedestrian/cycling pathway circulation systems landscape furniture such as seats, benches, picnic tables, shade canopies playgrounds community kitchen gardens sports grounds such as cricket pitches They are used extensively by the community.
-SIA /anhury , accombination by the community.
-Da /anbury
+In particular: vegetation such as trees, shrubs, climbers, ground covers, and lawns including both native and exotic species landscape elements such as rocks, gravel, water features, rivers, lakes, sculptures, monuments, memorials pedestrian/cycling pathway circulation systemslandscape furniture such as seats, benches, picnic tables, shade canopies > playgrounds playgrounds > community kitchen gardens sports grounds such as cricket pitches They are used extensively by the community.
+Sv /anbury L 1 Pe nglase